matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 `max_lifetime`:
 	the maximum duration in seconds for which a server must store this event.
 Must be null or in range [0, 2<sup>31</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `min_lifetime`:
 	the minimum duration for which a server should store this event.
 	Must be null or in range [0, 2<sup>31</sup>-1].
 If absent, or null, should be interpreted as 'forever'.

 `self_destruct`:
-	a boolean for whether servers must remove this event after seeing an explicit read receipt delivered for it.
-If absent, or null, should be interpreted as false.
+	the duration in seconds after which servers (and optionally clients) must remove this event after seeing an explicit read receipt delivered for it.
+	Must be null or in range [0, 2<sup>31</sup>-1].
+If absent, or null, this behaviour does not take effect.

 `expire_on_clients`:
 	a boolean for whether clients must expire messages clientside